Nazarene Catholic School: Sponsored by academic departments

-Local Parish Community Involvement
+Local parish community involvement

 The school is under the administration of Saint John the Baptist Parish in Manila, commonly known as Quiapo Church, the seat of the Black Nazarene; appointments are usually given by the Manila Archbishop of the day.
-From time to time, the school - through the different student organizations like the Social Community Service Club - coordinates with the Parish leadership and personnel to provide various assistance to residents within the vicinity.
+From time to time, the school - through the different student organizations like the Social Community Service Club - coordinates with the parish leadership and personnel to provide various assistance to residents within the vicinity.